CrowdStrike Falcon Alternatives

 Paid plans from $3.00/mo

-Best for anti-ransomware plus deep learning
+Best for anti-ransomware specialists

 Try Sophos Intercept X